Lennard Funk, updated Dec 2021

 The Acromioclavicular Joint is usually injured by a direct fall onto the point of the shoulder.
 The shoulder blade (scapula) is forced downwards and the clavicle (collarbone) appears prominent.

-The degree of damage to the joint is classified by the joint displacement and injury to the ligaments which support the AC joint.:
+The degree of damage to the joint is traditionally classified by the joint displacement and injury to the ligaments which support the AC joint.:

 Grade 1 Grade 2

 AC joint sprain AC joint ligaments torn only